sanduteo95/Final-Year-Project-2019/README.md

 ### About the language
 For a description of the language syntax read [this README](https://github.com/anonymousgithubaccount/EFSD-vis/blob/master/README.md).
 Modifications have been made to the original visualiser to allow linking between compiled abstractions and constants, as well as the addition of trampolines to speed up the interpreter and avoid stack overflows.

 To be able to run the EFSD, clone the [EFSD-vis](https://github.com/sanduteo95/EFSD-vis) repository in the same folder you have cloned this repository.
-You may also need [EFSD](https://github.com/anonymousgithubaccount/EFSD), the OCaml implementation of the Event-free Synchronous Dataflow language, if you plan on running the benchmarks.
-Make sure to follow the instructions in that repo and run `make` in the cloned folder to build the library if so.
+You may also need [EFSD](https://github.com/sanduteo95/EFSD), the OCaml implementation of the Event-free Synchronous Dataflow language [ITF-impl](https://git.cs.bham.ac.uk/wtc488/itf-impl), if you plan on running the benchmarks.
+Make sure to follow the instructions in those repos and run `make` in the cloned folders to build the library if so.

 ## Local development instructions
 Run `npm install` and then run the program following the instructions bellow: